Thum: Geography

-Thum is situated in the Erzgebirge, 10 km northwest of Annaberg-Buchholz, and 19 km south of Chemnitz.
+Thum is situated in the Ore Mountains, 10 km northwest of Annaberg-Buchholz, and 19 km south of Chemnitz.
 The Jahnsbach, a tributary to the Zschopau River runs through the town.
 To the north is Gelenau, east is Drebach, south of Thum is the town of Ehrenfriedersdorf.
 The Greifensteine area lies to the south west, and Hormersdorf and Auerbach are to the west.

 History

 Thum was first mentioned 1389 in historic records of the archdiocese of Prague.
-From the 14th century, mining in the once densely forested Erzgebirge steadily increased, and a history book of 1445 describes Thum as a small mining town.
+From the 14th century, mining in the once densely forested Ore Mountains steadily increased, and a history book of 1445 describes Thum as a small mining town.
 Several placer deposits, two stamp mills and 27 mines were in the area of Thum.
 Considerable amounts of Axinite were found, which initially was given the name Thumit.
 In 1469 the citizens of Thum acquired township.

 The last battle of the Thirty Years' War in Saxony was fought on January 15, 1648, near Thum.
 The destruction caused by the war resulted in mining no longer being sustainable.
-With the run-down of ore-mining in the area, Thum (like many other towns and villages in the Erzgebirge) turned to wooden toy manufacture - such as Schwibbogen and Christmas pyramids - as well as "klöppeln" as a matter of economic survival.
+With the run-down of ore-mining in the area, Thum (like many other towns and villages in the Ore Mountains) turned to wooden toy manufacture – such as Schwibbogen and Christmas pyramids – as well as bobbin lace as a matter of economic survival.
 In the 18th and 19th centuries, the textile industry was the main source of income for Thum.

 In 1886, a narrow gauge railway connected Thum to Wilischthal.
 This Thumer Netz was part of the narrow gauge railways in Saxony and was expanded throughout the early 20th century.

 The Rittergut (manor) of Dorfthum was incorporated into Thum in 1879.
 With the zoning reforms in the 1990s, the neighbouring Reihendorf villages of Jahnsbach and Herold were incorporated into Thum.

-Historical Brewery ("Dampfbrauerei")
+Historical brewery ("Dampfbrauerei")

 The original brewery, founded in the 14th century, was the property of the church until 1546 when it was acquired by the town, and a brewing cooperative was formed.
 This cooperative dissolved in 1882, and brewer William Böttger bought the buildings and inventory.
 He built new brewery buildings in 1898 and increased production to 15,000 hecto litres.
 After the death of Böttger, in 1926 his widow sold the brewery back to the town of Thum, which was unable to find a buyer.
 This ended the long brewing tradition in Thum.
 In 2000, the brand was revived under the name of Thumer Lager.
 It is now being brewed using the original recipe by a brewery in Chemnitz.